veeracs/postmessage/README.md

 2. <a href="https://github.com/veeracs/postmessage/blob/master/app/index.html" target="_self">Add markup</a> for the <b>bootstrap modal</b> (that houses iframe), <b>the spinner</b> and <b>the buttons</b> (to launch the modal).
 3. Include the following JavaScript libraries at the bottom of the page - <b>jquery ~1.10.2, bootstrap 2.3.2, cnid-client</b>.

-	3.1. <b>cnid-client.js</b>: This file creates a CNID property on the global object, if there isn't already one, setting its value to an object containing a init method.
+	3.1. <b><a href="https://cnid.condenastdigital.com/client/libs/cnid-client.js" target="_blank">cnid-client.js</a></b>: This file creates a CNID property on the global object, if there isn't already one, setting its value to an object containing a init method.
 The init method determines the brand client's environment and sets up the iframe URL to point to a corresponding CNID environment.
 For instance, the brand's staging environment will point to CNID staging and all other brand environments will point to the CNID production evironment.

 	<pre>
 	<code>